QuentinAndre/Website/content/authors/quentin/_index.md

 ---
 My research focuses on judgment and decision making in general, with a special interest in consumer financial decision-making, numerical cognition, and probabilistic reasoning.
-I also occasionally dabble in data forensics and error detection.
+I also care about open-science, replicability, and reproducibility.

 On this website, I share a summary of my current projects and publications, tools and software that I have programmed, and occasional thoughts and tutorials on various research-related topics.